+How to decide between quartz and granite?
 Why choose one over the other?
-Quartz countertops have been getting a lot of press lately as THE BEST countertop material on the market.
-Fact is, quartz (or engineered stone as it's also known) is non-porous, heat resistant, scratch resistant, and looks like granite.
+Quartz countertops have been getting a lot of press as THE BEST countertop material on the market.
+Fact is, quartz (or engineered stone) is non-porous, heat resistant, scratch resistant, and looks like granite.

 Warranties for quartz countertops vs. granite are obvious - granite does not come with a warranty.
 Silestone, Cambria, CaesarStone and all the other quartz countertop companies are able to offer a 10-year limited warranty on their countertops because they all use the same process to manufacture with consistent quality.

 Warranties (SeeGranite Warranty) are still more of a sales tool than a form of protection.
 For example, the Silestone warranty states - "warranty does not apply to color variances, thermal shock, chemical abuse, or defects caused by fabrication, misuse, or improper installation".

 Silestone and other quartz products are warranted to be free of manufacturing defects only.
 So the warranty only covers the raw material not the work associated with making it into a countertop.